SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/0-RuntimeSystemOverview/runtime.md

 ### How to Approach this Book

 This book is organized in _almost standalone_ chapters.
-Altough we did our best to keep chapters independent of each other, understanding how objects are represented in memory could be important to understand some of the garbage collector internals.
+Although we did our best to keep chapters independent of each other, understanding how objects are represented in memory could be important to understanding some of the garbage collector internals.
 Because of this, the book is organized around a set of critical paths and peripheral chapters.

 Critical paths give an idea of dependencies between chapters.
-Typical critical paths are the one to get into the JIT compiler, or the memory manager.
+Typical critical paths are the ones to get into the JIT compiler or the memory manager.
 Peripheral chapters explain _optional(?)_ concepts and details, that extends your knowledge in an orthogonal way.
 This is for example the case of the VM debugging support and block closures.